The decision to go public

 Determining filer status

-Filer status determines reporting requirements, during both the going public process and in life as a public company.
-Filer status should be assessed continuously throughout the going public process and at the end of the second quarter of the fiscal year for public companies.
+Filer status drives its reporting requirements during both the going-public process and throughout life as a public company.
+Filer status should be assessed continuously during the going-public process and each fiscal year thereafter for public companies.

 Preparing to become a public company

 Preparation is the secret to success.
-Planning, executing and managing an IPO is a complex task for any organization.
-The better prepared a company is, the more efficient and less costly the process can be.
-While the planning process for an IPO can start the day a company is incorporated or as late as months before a public offering, we recommend that an orderly plan be executed over a one to two-year period.
+The better prepared your company is, the more efficient and less costly the process can be.
+We recommend that an orderly plan be executed over a one- to two-year period.

 Common accounting and financial reporting issues

-There are many accounting and financial reporting disclosure issues to address with an IPO, including matters related to financial statements, taxation, compensation and complex technical accounting areas.
-The key is to get in front of these issues well in advance of the registration process so that they won't be an impediment to becoming a public company.
+From financial statements to taxation and compensation to complex technical accounting, get in front of these issues well in advance of the registration process so that they won't be an impediment to becoming a public company.

 Building a going public team